Team-BHP > Team-BHP Reviews > Long-Term Ownership Reviews

 Which engine oil did your FNG use?
 I'm asking since your car has a DPF and the right engine oil which does not harm the DPF is not that easy to source.
 Ideally, your oil should be BMW LL12FE / LL04 compliant.
 Most FNGs just put some random synthetic engine oil which, forget being BMW approved, is not even meant for vehicles with DPFs.
 Key requirement is that of low SAPS engine oil.
 Failure to use low SAPS oil will result in premature DPF clogging & eventual failure.

-d3mon is online now (2) Thanks
+d3mon is offline (2) Thanks

 Old 16th March 2023, 00:09 #168